Printed on 5/15/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Assess independence in six basic activities of daily living using the Katz Index.
+Assess independence in six basic activities of daily living with the Katz ADL Index.
 Scores range from 0 (dependent) to 6 (fully independent).

-GeriatricsAssess mobility and fall risk with the Timed Up and Go test.
-Times how long it takes to stand, walk 3 meters, turn, and sit back down.
+GeriatricsAssess mobility and fall risk with the Timed Up and Go (TUG) test.
+TUG >12 seconds indicates high fall risk.
+Times the performance of standing, walking 3 meters, turning, and returning to seated.